 You can optionally grant the TGW Migrator tool API access to secondary AWS accounts.
 The tool will automatically share a transit gateway with any secondary accounts through Resource Access Manager, attach the accounts’ VPCs to the AWS Transit Gateway, and enable routing between all VPCs in all accounts.
 Granting cross-account access can be done using the following steps:

-- First, launch the transit gateway CloudFormation stack in a primary account.
+- First, download and launch the transit gateway CloudFormation stack in a primary account.

 - Use SSH to connect to the TGW Migrator tool in your EC2 instance and run the tool after the CloudFormation stack has fully deployed (step 1).